mathiasrw/monetary-reform/monetary-reform.md

 money supply" and the "full productivity of the economy" were abandoned for the single objective of promoting price stability.

-The basis for the current Central Bank Act in Iceland dates from 1986 [25] when the role of the CBI was defined in the following way: [unofficial translation, our emphasis in bold]
+The basis for the current Central Bank Act in Iceland dates from 1986 ^25^ when the role of the CBI was defined in the following way: [unofficial translation, our emphasis in bold]

-> "3.
-Article.
-The Central Bank is responsible for:
+> "**3.
+Article.** The Central Bank is responsible for:

 > Issuing bank notes, coins and bills, and making sure that the money supply and the supply of credit is suitable so that the price level can